caseykneale/ChemometricsTools.jl/README.md

 RMSE( PLSR(TestX), TestY )
 ```
 ![20 fold cross validation](/images/CV.png)

 *Note:* there are quite a few other functions that make model training convenient for end-users.
 Such as Shuffle, Shuffle!, LeaveOneOut, Venetian Blinds, etc.

 The lovely Kennard-Stone sampling algorithm is also on board,
 ![Kennard-Stone](/images/KS.png)

-#Specialized tools?
+# Specialized tools?
-You might be saying, ridge regression, least, squares, PCA, etc, isn't this just a machine learning library with some preprocessing tools for chemometrics?
+You might be saying, ridge regression, least squares, PCA, etc, isn't this just a machine learning library with some preprocessing tools for chemometrics?

 Well, we have some specialized tools for chemometricians in special fields.
-For instance, we have Fractional Derivatives for the electrochemists (and the adventurous), and have plans for a few other tools for chemical data that packages in other languages have left out.
+For instance, fractional derivatives for the electrochemists (and the adventurous), Savitsky Golay smoothing, and there are certainly plans for a few other tools for chemical data that packages in other languages have left out.
 Stay tuned...
+Right now some bare bones stuff still needs to be tuned for correctness, and some analysis functions need to be added.